kkoreilly/marbles/README.md

   * You can customize the default graph parameters
   * You can change the size and color of marbles, default means the marbles will spawn in different random colors.
 Note that collision is not affected by changing the size of the marbles, so it is not recommended to change the size too much or things will look weird.
   * You can change the color of most things in the app
+* Upload and Download graphs
+  * You can upload a graph you make by clicking upload graph and giving it a name.
+Anyone else can download that graph if they want to.
+Your graph will be automatically deleted after a week.
+  * You can view graphs other people have uploaded by clicking download graph and choosing a graph.
+It will open that graph and you can run it and make any changes to it you want.
+You can save the graph to your device and do anything you want with it.
 * Important note for color and color switch: If you set color switch to white (RGBA(255, 255, 255, 255)), then the marbles will not change color upon hitting that line.
 It is strongly recommended that you have white as your default line color switch value in settings.
 Also, if you would like lines to automatically be in random different colors, keep the default color value for lines in settings at white.
 If you set it to something other than white, all new lines you make will be just that color by default.

 ## How to write equations